 This is where Mr and Mrs Chidhakwa reside, on an unfinished property.
 Thus far, the owner has erected only one of the many rooms on the house plan.
 Corrugated metal sheets balanced on bare brick walls provide protection from rain and other elements.
 The floor is a rough unfinished dried mass of concrete.
 Still, the Chidhakwas are grateful for the providence; to have a place to call home, at least for now.
 The children use the room to keep important belongings and to change clothes.
 They sleep outside.
 A pit latrine complete with poles and plastic sheets wrapped around the perimeter provides privacy for ablutions for the family.
 An unprotected well provides water for cooking and drinking.

 Asked how 10 people could share a room, Mrs Chidhakwa mentioned that children sleep outside at night.
 She said that the family was taking advantage of the dry weather until they find an alternative.
-And yet, she revealed, money has been hard to come by.
+And yet, she revealed, money had been hard to come by.
 Recently, her vegetable vending business attracted a few more competitors.
 She could hardly raise money for rental.
 Mr Chidhakwa also plies his trade in the informal sector.
-When their irregular incomes from informal activity are combined, Mr and Mrs Chidhakwa struggle to provide two regular meals per day.
+When their irregular incomes are combined, Mr and Mrs Chidhakwa struggle to provide two regular meals per day.

 No one at the Chidhakwas had a birth certificate at the time of the interview.
 Mrs Chidhakwa never acquired a birth certificate or a national identity card.
-Her husband had a birth certificate but lost it when changing houses.
+Her husband had a birth certificate but lost it some time back when changing houses.
 One of the children was enrolled in a secondary school at the time of the interview.
 Two children who are in primary school had failed to benefit from the Basic Assistance Education Module (BEAM) due to lack of a birth certificate.

-Table 2 demonstrates social exclusion drivers, sites of exclusion as well as potential social exclusion outcomes.
+Table 1 demonstrates social exclusion drivers, sites of exclusion as well as potential social exclusion outcomes.

-Table 2: Social exclusion drivers, sites of exclusion and potential social exclusion outcomes embedded in participants’ stories